dankamongmen/notcurses/USAGE.md

 int ncplane_at_cursor_cell(struct ncplane* n, nccell* c);

 // Retrieve the current contents of the specified cell.
 The EGC is returned, or
 // NULL on error.
 This EGC must be free()d by the caller.
-The styles and
+The stylemask and
+// channels are written to 'stylemask' and 'channels', respectively.
+The return
+// represents how the cell will be used during rendering, and thus integrates
+// any base cell where appropriate.
+If called upon the secondary columns of a
+// wide glyph, the EGC will be returned (i.e. this function does not distinguish
-// channels are written to 'styles' and 'channels', respectively. char* ncplane_at_yx(const struct ncplane* n, int y, int x,
+// between the primary and secondary columns of a wide glyph). char* ncplane_at_yx(const struct ncplane* n, int y, int x,
-                    uint16_t* styles, uint64_t* channels);
+                    uint16_t* stylemask, uint64_t* channels);

 // Retrieve the current contents of the specified cell into 'c'.
 This cell is
+// invalidated if the associated plane is destroyed.
+Returns the number of
+// bytes in the EGC, or -1 on error.
+Unlike ncplane_at_yx(), when called upon
+// the secondary columns of a wide glyph, the return can be distinguished from
-// invalidated if the associated plane is destroyed. int ncplane_at_yx_cell(struct ncplane* n, int y, int x, nccell* c);
+// the primary column (nccell_wide_right_p(c) will return true). int ncplane_at_yx_cell(struct ncplane* n, int y, int x, nccell* c);

 // Create an RGBA flat array from the selected region of the ncplane 'nc'.